 Best Python OCR Library for Invoices: 5 Engines Compared

-Compare Tesseract, EasyOCR, PaddleOCR, Surya, and RapidOCR for invoice extraction.
-Accuracy, speed, and failure modes tested on real financial documents.
+Compare Tesseract, EasyOCR, PaddleOCR, Surya, and RapidOCR for invoice extraction, including accuracy trade-offs, speed, deployment, and failure modes.